-First, in humans, arteriosclerosis is the most common cause of aortic mineralization.10 The risk factors of arteriosclerotic damage include hypertension, dyslipidemia, and diabetes mellitus.11 In this case, dyslipidemia, and diabetes mellitus were negative because of blood test results.
-In this patient, the blood pressure was within a normal range, but the value was in the high end.12 Thus, hypertension cannot be completely ruled out.
+In humans, arteriosclerosis was the most common cause of aortic mineralization.
+The risk factors of arteriosclerotic damage include hypertension, dyslipidemia, and diabetes mellitus.
+In this case, dyslipidemia and diabetes mellitus were negative because of blood test results.
+In this patient, the blood pressure was within a normal range, but the value was in the high end.
+Thus, hypertension could not be completely ruled out.

-Second, metastatic calcification due to chronic renal failure was less likely in this patient.
-Although the patient had the left renal atrophy in the imaging and he was suspected the impaired renal function, his serum calcium levels, urea nitrogen, and creatinine were normal on the blood test.
-And there appeared to be normal renal excretory function on contrast-enhanced CT imaging.
+Metastatic calcification due to chronic renal failure was less likely in this patient.
+Although the patient had the left renal atrophy, serum calcium levels, urea nitrogen, and creatinine were all normal on the blood test.
+On contrast-enhanced CT imaging, renal excretory function appeared normal.